 He has held the trombone chair for several shows, including the David Bowie musical Lazarus,

-the first national tour of A Night with Janis Joplin, the revue Prince of Broadway, and most recently split-lead on the 2017 Radio City Christmas Spectacular.
+the first national tour of A Night with Janis Joplin, the revue Prince of Broadway, and split-lead on the 2017 Radio City Christmas Spectacular.
+Karl is currently playing in the orchestra for the show/concert Rocktopia.

 Before coming to New York, Karl worked in the show bands of Norwegian Cruise Line and Carnival Cruise Lines.
 In the summer of 2013, he performed in Disneyland as lead trombonist with the All-American College Band.
 His main instruments are tenor and bass trombone, flugabone, and bass guitar.